chris-short/chrisshort.net/content/post/ansiblefest-atlanta-2019-trip-report/index.md

 The room was packed!
 We had 100 folks register and some extra space for some late registrants.
 From "show of hands" polling of the room, 25% of the room had used Kubernetes in some capacity.
 Four of those folks were OpenShift customers.
 Another four had written Go before.
 The entire room had familiarity with Ansible (as expected).

-The joy of watching eyes light up and lightbulbs come on when explaining that a classic, artisanal app could have its operational complexity managed with existing Ansible content is always awesome.
+The joy of watching eyes light up and light bulbs come on when explaining that a classic, artisanal app could have its operational complexity managed with existing Ansible content is always awesome.
 Not having to rewrite things is a nice concept.
 Being able to take an Ansible role that manages many moving things and port that into Kubernetes brings a degree of relief to some people.
 Rewriting everything in a cloud native way isn't always possible (or ever possible).
 Legacy workloads are everywhere, and luckily, Ansible can help thanks to the [Operator SDK](https://github.com/operator-framework/operator-sdk).

 The reception to the workshop and its content was very positive.
 The team did a truly wonderful job!
 This tweet made my day.